 |This tone adds a secondary focus.|

 You'll notice that the combined accents for the Low Falling and Level Rising tones are simply the level accents.
-In other words, in the two most common cases we simply omit the accent on the tonic.
+In other words, in the two most common cases we simply omit the tonic accent.